nismod/global-econ-data/README.md

 ## Filling gaps

 A combination of data sets has been done in order to get a global economic activity data set expressed as GDP/GRP produced at the finest spatial resolution available.
-The DOSE data set at ADMIN1 resolution has been combined with WDI at ADMIN0 resolution for 3 sectors: *manufacturing*, *services*, *agriculture*.
+The DOSE data set at ADMIN_1 resolution has been combined with WDI at ADMIN_0 resolution for 3 sectors: *manufacturing*, *services*, *agriculture*.
 The methodology is in the notebook:

 * [Combined DOSE-WDI methodology](https://github.com/ischlo/global-econ-data/blob/main/notebooks/missing_countries.ipynb)
 * [Combined data adding geometries](https://github.com/ischlo/global-econ-data/blob/main/notebooks/missing_countries_geo.ipynb)

 ## Running locally

-If you want to run the notebooks locally, clone this repo, then create the python virtual environment with [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) by running `micromamba env create -f env.yaml` in the terminal from the main directory.
+If you want to run the notebooks locally, clone this repository, then create the python virtual environment with [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) by running `micromamba env create -f env.yaml` in the terminal from the main directory.
 After that activate the environment by running `micromamba activate global-data`.
 Finally, you will need to link the notebooks with the virtual environment.
-This step will depend on the setup you use, but for VSCODE, open the command palette with *COMMAND-SHIFT-P*, then *Python : Select Interpreter*, then *Enter interpreter path* and copy in the path the output of the command `which python` from the terminal.
+This step will depend on the setup you use, but for VScode, open the command palette with *COMMAND-SHIFT-P*, then *Python : Select Interpreter*, then *Enter interpreter path* and copy in the path the output of the command `which python` from the terminal.
 It should be something like `~/user/home/micromamba/envs/global-data/bin/python`.